stephaneVercouillieBMID/slate/source/index.html.md

 #### Requirements for iOS apps
 BMID follows the recommendations of the [OAuth Working Group](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12) about the authentication process in native apps.
 We thus exclusively use Universal Links for all communications between the your App and itsme.
 This mechanism guarantees that the right app is lanched and thus improves the security.

-Universal Links are available on iOS since version 9.0.
-The itsme App only supports OpenID Connect authentication on iOS 9.0 or greater.
+Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS >= 9.0.

 A Universal Link associated with the iOS Service Provider App is required and must be specified to Belgian Mobile ID during the on-boarding process.